Greedy Bayesian Posterior Approximation with Deep Ensembles

-However, we still evaluated the possibility of using real images for this purpose in an outlier exposure (\aref{appendx:subsection_additional}).
-Another limitation is the lack of parallelization possibilities compared to DE.
-We note, however, that there is a class of parallel submodular optimization algorithms that enable parallelization and retain approximation guarantees~\citep{ene2020parallel}.
+However, we still evaluated the possibility of using real images for this purpose in \aref{appendx:subsection_additional}, similarly to an outlier exposure setting~\citep{hendrycks2018deep}.

 \mychangetwo{The fourth limitation of this work, is that we have implemented Algorithm~\ref{algo:RandomGreedy} only for a single instance of an $f$-divergence with a single type of kernel density estimator, and Algorithm~\ref{algo:RandomGreedyEnsemble} is specific to neural networks.
 All this can alter the approximation factor on the $f$-divergence upper-bound, and it is thus hard to quantify the exact approximation gurarantees for the case of neural network posteriors.
 We consider that one can get results of this type only empirically, which is computationally intractable in general, but could still be evaluated on small scale problems in the future studies. }